 People with wisdom have told me “if you are a busy person meditate for half an hour a day but if you are REALLY busy meditate for an hour.”
 It’s good advice that requires a lot of self-discipline.

-It was a good fix of strictly enforced meditation: Up at 5.00 for the first sitting at 5.30 and sitting and walking meditation for most of each day interspersed with words of wisdom from the teacher Ajahn Bodhipala.
+It was a good fix of strictly enforced meditation: Up at 5.00 for the first sitting at 5.30 and sitting and other meditation for most of each day interspersed with words of wisdom from the teacher Ajahn Bodhipala.
 By strange synchronicity Ajahn Bodhipala taught us a meditation specifically to heal our neurological systems….I live with a variant of motor neurone disease so it felt as though she had read my mind.

 The retreat was so immersive that I even forgot about Christmas until I was driving home and wondered what all the colourful lights on people’s houses were!